NaturalIntelligence/nimn-spec/SPEC.md

 ```

 *Note* : As Nimn serializer/Encoder is just stripping field name out from serialized format, it may or may not need schema information.
 It completely depends how it is implemented.

+### Applications which use this media:
+Any application can use Nimn data format to exchange data between same or two different applications.

+### Restrictions on usage:
+none

 ## Customization